Inconsistency in compatibility of games and platforms

-GeForce Now currently offers three tiers: Free, Priority, and RTX 3080.
+GeForce Now currently offers three tiers: Free, Priority, and Ultimate.

-Uniquely, GeForce Now is currently the only major cloud gaming service offering a Free access plan.
-While many services offer a temporary free trial, the GeForce Now Free plan is full access to the service with no long-term limitations.
+Uniquely, GeForce Now is currently one of the only major cloud gaming services offering both a Free access plan and multiple free-to-play games.
+While many services offer a temporary free trial, the GeForce Now free plan is full access to the service with no long-term limitations.
 However, there are some short-term ones.

 There’s a priority component to the tiers, too, as Nvidia places limitations on the overall process and user loads on GeForce Now’s regional data centers.
 Free members have the lowest priority in connecting to the service, which can mean waiting in line to connect to a rig at times.
-Priority and RTX 3080 have priority access to the queue, with RTX 3080 members getting access to systems that provide RTX 3080 GPUs.
-There may be times when an RTX 3080 rig is not available for a member, which will send that member to the Priority queue instead.
+Priority and Ultimate have priority access to the queue, with Ultimate members getting access to systems that provide up to RTX 4080 GPUs (where available, as this support is rolling out in phases).
+There may be times when an RTX 4080 rig is not available for a member, which will revert to an RTX 3080 rig.

-Beyond those varied limitations, GeForce Now advertises up to 1080p at 60 frames-per-second gameplay for its Priority members, and up to 1440p at 120fps for PC/Mac and 4K HDR on Shield TV for its RTX 3080 members.
+Beyond those varied limitations, GeForce Now advertises up to 1080p at 60 frames-per-second gameplay for its Priority members, and up to 4K at 120fps for PC/Mac and 4K HDR on Shield TV for its RTX 4080 members.

 In the United States, where this review was done, the membership plans cost the following: